Cooperative Variance Estimation and Bayesian Neural Networks for Disentangling Aleatoric and Epistemic Uncertainties: Discussions

+\paragraph{ Ablation study for Gamma vs. $\beta$-NLL vs. Natural Reparameterization losses of Step 2} We conduct an ablation study for the material plasticity law discovery dataset with VeBNN (pSGLD) and compare Step 2 trained with: (1) $\beta$-NLL ($\beta = 0.5$); (2) Natural re-parameterization; (3) Gamma likelihood.
+The results across varying training sizes ($N = 50$ to $1000$) are very conclusive, as shown in \cref{tab:gamma_results}.

+The Gamma likelihood achieves the best RMSE and consistently lower WA across all sample sizes, indicating improved mean estimation and aleatoric uncertainty estimation within the cooperative framework.
+Combined with the ablation study (\Cref{fig:ablation_on_gamma_loss}), a canonical example based on the illustrative example in \Cref{fig:beta_vs_cuq}, and a theoretical justification in \Cref{sec:theory_justification_steps1_and_2}, we are confident that the Gamma likelihood is clearly advantageous for variance estimation in the cooperative setting.

-The VE network used for estimating aleatoric uncertainty is trained separately from the BNN.
+\paragraph{Size of variance estimation network} The variance estimation network used for estimating aleatoric uncertainty is trained separately from the BNN.
 However, we believe that this is an advantage, as the architecture required to learn aleatoric uncertainty separately is simpler than when training for everything at once.
-We considered 8 different variance network configurations and observed robust estimations of aleatoric uncertainty, as shown in \cref{fig:barplot_of_different_var_nets}.
+We considered 8 different variance network configurations and observed robust estimations of aleatoric uncertainty (\cref{fig:barplot_of_different_var_nets} in \Cref{sec:discussion_size_var_net}).